Compressed representation of Learning Spaces: From Knowledge Spaces to closure spaces to lattices

 {\bf 5.2} For any lattice ${\cal L}$ each $P \in JI({\cal L})$ has a unique lower cover $P_\ast$ and each $M \in MI({\cal L})$ has a unique upper cover $M^\ast$.
-The following relations between join and meet irreducibles are adopted\footnote{In FCA $\uparrow, \downarrow, \updownarrow$ are actually relations between ``objects'' and ``attributes''.
-The connection to our definition (11) is straightforward but will not be persued here.} from FCA.
+The following relations between join and meet irreducibles are essential\footnote{The particular symbols $\uparrow, \downarrow$, and $\updownarrow$ are adopted from FCA, although they don't appear in [GO] anymore.} in the structure theory of finite lattices.